Gerrrr/consul-alerts/README.md

 ##### Disable all notification by healthCheck

-Add a KV entry with the key `consul-alerts/config/checks/blacklist/checks/{{ checkId }}`.
-This will disable notifications for the specified `checkId`.
+Add a KV entry with the key `consul-alerts/config/checks/blacklist/checks/{{ checkName }}`.
+This will disable notifications for the specified `checkName`.

 ##### Disable all notifications for the healthChecks matching regular expressions